Muscle Strain – The Runner’s Guide on Diagnosis, Treatment & Prevention

 - With a small amount of tension, apply the rest of the tape piece up your outer thigh, stopping below your hip.

 To assist your quad muscles in recovering, some strengthening exercises may be required.
 These will allow you to regain any lost strength from the injury, as well as retraining the quadriceps in bearing weight.
 Some of these exercises may require a mat or resistance band to perform.
-You may feel some soreness when doing these exercises correctly, but stop immediately if you feel sharp pain.
+You may feel some soreness when doing these exercises correctly but stop immediately if you feel a sharp pain.

 - Static Contractions: Without moving your legs at all, flex your quad muscles so they contract.
 Hold this contraction for ten seconds, then release and rest for five seconds.
 Repeat ten times for one set, and perform two to three sets a day.

 - Leg Raises: Lie flat on a mat or rug.
 Bend the knee of one leg so that your foot is flat on the ground, and lie the other leg straight on the ground.
 Slowly lift the straightened leg up to a foot off the ground at a 45-degree angle.
 Hold for five seconds, then lower it back to the floor.
 Repeat this movement ten to twelve times for each leg.